We've been searching off and on for a new RV for the last couple of years but

 The HitchHiker has been well-loved but

 too well-lived-in.
-It was not built for the heavy use we've given it the last 6½
+It was not built for the use we've given it the last 6½

 years.
 All but a couple manufacturers build "fivers" for people who use them

-for a week or two at a time, not most or all of the time as we do.
+for a week or two at a time, not as much as we do.
 When we

-bought it we had no idea we'd love traveling in it so much and give it so much
+bought it we had no idea we'd love traveling in it so much.

 We've definitely gotten our money's worth out

 that one of the major systems or appliances (HVAC, plumbing, electrical,